The Fragility of Sparsity: Testing sparsity

-Conditions (ii) and (iii) are standard mean-squared error and $\ell_{1}$ rate conditions that hold for the lasso and post-lasso estimators \parencite{brt09,BeCh13}.
-Conditions (iv) and (v) are tail restrictions on the covariates and residuals analogous to those in \textcite{bch14}.
-The next result shows that condition (i) holds for the lasso or post-lasso under standard assumptions on the penalty.
+Conditions (a) and (d) are standard assumptions on the regression errors, while conditions (b) and (c) impose weak restrictions on the design matrix.
+Condition (b) bounds leverage away from one, which implies \Cref{assumption:an_long}~(iv), ensuring the sample residuals $\ddot{D}_{i}$ display non-zero variation.
+Condition (c) is analogous to the condition imposed in \Cref{theorem:hausman-test}.
+Conditions (i) and (ii) in the second part of the \namecref{theorem:non-normal-errors_epe} are standard mean-squared error and $\ell_{1}$ rate conditions that hold for the lasso and post-lasso estimators \parencite{brt09,BeCh13}.
+Conditions (iii) and (iv) are tail restrictions on the covariates and residuals analogous to those in \textcite{bch14}.

-\begin{lemma} Suppose that conditions (a) and (iii) of \Cref{theorem:non-normal-errors_epe} hold.
-Consider the lasso or post-lasso estimator based on the objective function